Hounfor/The-Big-Deal-Add-On/README.md

 – From time to time, a flashpoint appears in the Raman system.
 This is your starting point, but first you need to finish the Of Unknown Origin flashpoint.

+How to start the 2 Minutes To Midnight FP:

+– Complete the Hearts and Minds FP by any means.
+If your MRB rating is 750 or higher, you may receive a message from your Taurian contact, Elena Marisol-Chaplin, while flying in Taurian space.
+Remember that you only have a 1 chance to complete this FP, so make sure you are prepared.

-Current version is 1.6.3e, added 11/07/2024. **IT DOESN'T WORK WITH BEX VERSION 1.9.3.7, ONLY 2.0 OR HIGHER.
+Current version is 1.6.3e, added 07/05/2024. **IT DOESN'T WORK WITH BEX VERSION 1.9.3.7 AND BEXT 2.0.0.0, 2.0.0.1 or 2.0.0.2, ONLY BEXT 2.0.0.3 OR HIGHER.
 USE The Big Deal Add-On – BEX 1.9.3.7 ZIPS FOR OLD 1.9.3.7.**

 **ATTENTION!
-All three starting flashpoints, i.e. The Opportunist, Spite & Violence and Under the Sun are unlimited in respawn.
+All three campaign starting flashpoints, i.e. The Opportunist, Spite & Violence and Under the Sun are unlimited in respawn.
 This means that you do NOT need to start all three campaigns at once, if any of these flashpoints disappear from the map, it will reappear later (except The Opportunist, which completely disappears, but ONLY after April 3056).
 At the same time, each subsequent FP in the campaigns appears only once.
 In simple terms, it works the same as the Heavy Metal campaign in vanilla, you just have less time for all the FPs after the first one.**

 # Requirements:
 – All three major DLCs for BattleTech: Flashpoint, Heavy Metal and Urban Warfare.

-– Installed modification BattleTech Extended Tactics version 2.0 or higher.
+– Installed modification BattleTech Extended Tactics version 2.0.0.3 or higher.

 # Compatibility with other mods:
-The Big Deal add-on will definitely conflict with any mods installed with BEX if they do any of the following:
+The Big Deal add-on will definitely conflict with any mods installed with BEXT if they do any of the following:

 – Modify the MechSettings.json file at BATTLETECH\Mods\BT_Extended_CE;